texttest/restful-booker/README.md

 API details can be found on the [api docs](https://localhost:3001/) (when you have it running locally).

 ## Tests
-There is a skeleton test provided with texttest.
+There is a skeleton test provided with [TextTest](http://texttest.org).
 Run it with:

     texttest